 Surety Bonds & Guarantees

-Howden Matrix consultants take the stress out of the entire process, from successfully aligning with the terms of the contract, to managing the claims process and advocating for you.
+Howden Puri takes the stress out of the entire process, from successfully aligning with the terms of the contract to managing the claims process.

-A surety is a contract between three or more parties: a supplier of some kind, their client and an insurance company (surety bonds are available through banks also, but banks tend to be less flexible in their terms and the bond exists on your balance sheet, whereas the insurance company’s surety does not).
+A bond is a contract between three or more parties: a supplier of some kind, their client and an insurance company.

 - The Principal (bondholder)